unChaz/sci-fi-5e/srd/classes/guardian.md

 #### Tekcasting

-By 2nd level, you have learned to draw on divine tek through meditation and prayer to cast tek skills as a priest does.
+By 2nd level, you have learned to draw on Alien tek through meditation and prayer to cast tek skills as a priest does.

 ##### Preparing and Casting Tek Skills